evanbills/rh_cve_report/README.md

-Red Hat CVE Report Generator
+Red Hat CVE Report Generator (python version)

-Author: Brandon Williams
+Original Author: Brandon Williams, updated by Evan Bills to use Python
 Description: This utility makes calls to the Red Hat CVE database to retrieve the CVE details.
 Usage: This script takes a list of CVEs as input and produces a report containing details, statements, and links to any related errata.
        The input file should be plain text with one CVE per line. e.g.: